 Bitmap images (e.g. screenshots) should not be converted to EPS as they result in a much larger file size than the equivalent JPEG, TIFF, PNG or BMP, and poor quality.
 EPS should only be used for images produced by vector-drawing applications such as Adobe Illustrator or CorelDraw.
 Most vector-drawing applications can be saved in, or exported as, EPS format.
 If the images were originally prepared in an Office application, such as Word or PowerPoint, original Office files should be directly uploaded to the site, instead of being converted to JPEG or another format of low quality.

 - The cost for each individual page of color figures/plates/illustrations is US$ 997.

 - Color figures should be supplied in CMYK and not in RGB colors.

 Note for authors: To maintain publication quality, figures submitted in colour will be published in colour only.

 We do encourage to append supportive material, for example a PowerPoint file containing a talk about the study, a PowerPoint file containing additional screenshots, a Word, RTF, or PDF document showing the original instrument(s) used, a video, or the original data (SAS/SPSS files, Excel files, Access Db files etc.) provided it is inevitable or endorsed by the journal's Editor.

-Supportive/Supplementary Material intended for publication must be numbered and referred to in the manuscript but should not be a part of the submitted paper.
+Supportive/Supplementary material intended for publication must be numbered and referred to in the manuscript but should not be a part of the submitted paper.
 In-text citations as well as a section with the heading "Supportive/Supplementary Material" before the "References" section should be provided.
-Here, all Supportive/Supplementary Material should be listed and a brief caption line be included for each file describing its contents.
+Here, list all Supportive/Supplementary Material and include a brief caption line for each file describing its contents.